Cysteine: Roles in protein structure

-While free cysteine residues do occur in proteins, most are covalently bonded to other cysteine residues to form disulfide bonds, which play an important role in the folding and stability of some proteins, usually proteins secreted to the extracellular medium.
+Most cysteine residues are covalently bonded to other cysteine residues to form disulfide bonds, which play an important role in the folding and stability of some proteins, usually proteins secreted to the extracellular medium.
 Since most cellular compartments are reducing environments, disulfide bonds are generally unstable in the cytosol with some exceptions as noted below.

 Disulfide bonds in proteins are formed by oxidation of the sulfhydryl group of cysteine residues.
 The other sulfur-containing amino acid, methionine, cannot form disulfide bonds.
 More aggressive oxidants convert cysteine to the corresponding sulfinic acid and sulfonic acid.
 Cysteine residues play a valuable role by crosslinking proteins, which increases the rigidity of proteins and also functions to confer proteolytic resistance (since protein export is a costly process, minimizing its necessity is advantageous).
 Inside the cell, disulfide bridges between cysteine residues within a polypeptide support the protein's tertiary structure.
 Insulin is an example of a protein with cystine crosslinking, wherein two separate peptide chains are connected by a pair of disulfide bonds.

 Protein disulfide isomerases catalyze the proper formation of disulfide bonds; the cell transfers dehydroascorbic acid to the endoplasmic reticulum, which oxidizes the environment.
 In this environment, cysteines are, in general, oxidized to cystine and are no longer functional as a nucleophiles.

 Aside from its oxidation to cystine, cysteine participates in numerous post-translational modifications.
 The nucleophilic sulfhydryl group allows cysteine to conjugate to other groups, e.g., in prenylation.
 Ubiquitin ligases transfer ubiquitin to its pendant, proteins, and caspases, which engage in proteolysis in the apoptotic cycle.
 Inteins often function with the help of a catalytic cysteine.
 These roles are typically limited to the intracellular milieu, where the environment is reducing, and cysteine is not oxidized to cystine.

+Evolutionary role of cysteine

+Cysteine is considered a "newcomer" amino acid, being the 17th amino acid incorporated into the genetic code.
+Similar to other later-added amino acids such as methionine, tyrosine, and tryptophan, cysteine exhibits strong nucleophilic and redox-active properties.
+These properties contribute to the depletion of cysteine from respiratory chain complexes, such as Complexes I and IV, since reactive oxygen species (ROS) produced by the respiratory chain can react with the cysteine residues in these complexes, leading to dysfunctional proteins and potentially contributing to aging.
+The primary response of a protein to ROS is the oxidation of cysteine and the loss of free thiol groups, resulting in increased thiyl radicals and associated protein cross-linking.
+In contrast, another sulfur-containing, redox-active amino acid, methionine, does not exhibit these biochemical properties and its content is relatively upregulated in mitochondrially encoded proteins.